 ‘You did not survive.
 Everybody knows that.
 You came to us well into your rigor mortis and made your first eschatological decision almost straight away.
 You wanted to return Down Below since you loved it so much and They obliged,’ the Reaper spoke with a mellifluous voice, his skull reclined on one side to give more weight to his compassion.

-‘I am not discussing that,’ the Soul cut him short, ‘only that I was sent to another Continent and I was re-born into a poor family.’
+‘I am not discussing that,’ the Soul cut him short, ‘only that I was sent to another continent and I was re-born into a poor family.’

 ‘That was the only place left at the time.’

 ‘It is all very well’, acquiesced the Soul, ‘but this woman made me sleep outside under a shed with no doors.
-One night I was nearly eaten by a dog!’, he waited for effect.
+One night I was nearly eaten by a dog.’
+He waited for effect.
 None came.
-He went on, ‘She hardly paid any attention to me.
+‘She hardly paid any attention to me.
 There were so many of us.
 We were forever cramped and got on each other nerves.
 I was so lonely and always hungry.
 I could not take it any longer.
 Believe me.
 I had to come back to Betwixen.’

-‘Listen!’ the Reaper replied sternly, getting up, ‘Do not complain to me!
+‘Listen,’ the Reaper replied, getting up.
+‘Do not complain to me.
 You should have given it more thought at the time.
-People with no sense like you ought to be taught a lesson!’
+People with no sense like you ought to be taught a lesson.’

-‘Do not patronize me!’ the Soul said irritably ‘the Reincarnation Department gives each Individual three chances.
+‘Do not patronize me,’ the Soul said, ‘the Reincarnation Department gives each Individual three chances.
 Anyway, I am only exercising my rights.
 OK?’

-‘Go ahead, if you want’, the Reaper replied dismissively, ‘only that people try not to waste resources and manage to find their destiny on their first trip.’
+‘Go ahead, if you want’, the Reaper replied, ‘only that people try not to waste resources and manage to find their destiny on their first trip.’

 The Soul looked dejected.
 He knew the Reaper could read his mind and was certainly going to remind him of the second rebirth.
 He did not wait long.
 The Reaper hissed in a sing-song voice into his ear.

-‘Yeees, you remember well, my dear Lost Soul.
+‘Yeees.
+You remember well, my dear Lost Soul.
 You have gone twice already and you were still unhappy about what you found when you got there.
 Were you not?’

-Not receiving a response from the cowered Soul, he clanked his scythe noisily under the cavity of his nose, ‘Were you or were you not?
-Answer me!’
+Not receiving a response from the cowered Soul, he clanked his scythe under the cavity of his nose.
+‘Were you or were you not?
+Answer me.’

 ‘Please, do not blame me for everything’, the Soul pleaded feeling hot tears amassing on his bony orbs.

-‘Then explain yourself.’ the Reaper encouraged him, a mellower pitch in his voice.
+‘Then explain yourself,’ the Reaper encouraged him, a mellower pitch in his voice.

 ‘My second choice was the Galaxy’, he started, querulous and close to weeping, ‘I know you were all good enough to find me a place on Andromeda Nebula but…’

 ‘But what now?
 That is the nicest place we have.
 Everybody wants to go there.
-Carry on with your complaints!
+Carry on with your complaints.
 You only have half an hour to go.
-Hurry up!’
+Hurry up.’

 ‘It was a beautiful place, I must admit.
 I could see the Milky Way up close.
 One day I saw Princess Andromeda travel to the Five Star Constellation and quarrel with her mother Cassiopeia.
 I could not understand what they were arguing about though.
 But later she calmed herself when she met Perseus half way and they started to make love and that made me…’